elavoie/pando-computing/README.md

                     a connection to a node that has reached the maximum degree, the connection is delegated to one of its children.

+        --reporting-interval (true, 3)
+                Interval in seconds between the status updates given by nodes.

         --seed=SEED (true, SEED=RandomInt, Number)
                     Seed used to assign identifiers to the node channels with which they communicate.
 Providing an integer makes the identifiers